 First of all, how are you and your family doing in these COVID-19 times?

 Niky Achivei: Fortunately, my family is safe and sound.
-For us, this is the best time ever because our team is based in different countries and we were always working for home.
+For us, this is the best time ever because our team is based in different countries and we were always working from home.
 So our normal become the new normal, forced by the pandemic – at a global scale.
-During the pandemic, I moved to London-for the further development of our business and its vision.
+During the pandemic, I moved to London for the further development of our business and its vision.

 Tell us about you, your career, how you founded Blyncc.

 Niky Achivei: It was while I was living in Spain and transferring money across borders that I realized how much money I was losing to the banks in hidden fees and due to bad exchange rates.
 I realized this was happening to millions of business owners like myself, and this was where the idea for Blyncc first started.
 I wanted to save businesses time and money when sending and receiving cross-border payments.
 So I started on my journey, creating a solution that radically simplifies cross-border payments and building a comprehensive solution that enables effortless payments through the use of blockchain.
 A solution that was built specifically for B2B payments.
 And since then, Blyncc has become my life, and I’ve enjoyed every minute of it.

 Niky Achivei: The Blyncc platform uses blockchain as its core technology, making payments simple, fast and secure.
 We believe blockchain will shape many industries in the years to come.
 We’re leading change in the payments market by adopting blockchain now because it will revolutionize the future of payments.
 We’re constantly looking at ways we can innovate with blockchain as there’s so much room for growth.
 But we’re also looking to build out the Blyncc offering to meet the banking and non-banking needs of small-medium businesses.

 How does the coronavirus pandemic affect your business finances?